dojo/docs/dijit/Dialog.rst

 Usage
 =====

-After creating a Dialog, the necessary nodes for the Dialog and the underlay moves itself right behind the <body> element within the DOM, so it can overlay the entire webpage.
+After creating a Dialog, the Dialog (and the underlay) moves itself right behind the <body> element within the DOM, so it can overlay the entire webpage.
 So, after this move no other elements parent the Dialog.domNode.
 Therefore you have to add a ``class="tundra"`` attribute (or some other applicable theme name) to your <body> tag, in order to show the Dialog with the right styles:

 .. code-block :: html